13 Best Natural DHT Blockers for Men with Hair Loss

 Another source of lignans and proven inhibitor of 5-alpha-reductase, sesame seeds are another great choice to block DHT (25, 26).

 In the 2013 study on flaxseed mentioned above, sesame seeds were another plant-based lignan studied (27).
-In fact, the ethanol extract of sesame seeds was incredibly effective at reducing prostate weight and testosterone levels in the tested rats.
+The ethanol extract of sesame seeds was incredibly effective at reducing prostate weight and testosterone levels in the tested rats.

 Similar to flax, sesame seeds are very easy to incorporate into your diet.
 Mix a few drops of sesame oil into your smoothies, soups, and salads.
 Alternatively, use it in place of canola or olive oil while cooking.
 Add a few sesame seeds to your favorite dishes, including chicken, fish, and pork for a slightly nutty flavor.